 How to get a business line of credit

 The best way to get a business line of credit is to gather all the personal and business documents you need, search for a local or online lender that does business lines of credit, and submit an application.
-You’ll have a chance at approval if your business and personal credit scores are good, you have steady revenue, and your debt-to-income ratio is low.
+You’ll have a chance at approval if your business and personal credit scores are good, you have steady revenue, and your existing debt is manageable.